 With 10% of adults in the US now identifying as vegan, it’s really no surprise that vegan fashion is growing.
 But seeing it happen and understanding why it’s happening are two different things.

-What is Vegan Fashion?
+What is Vegan Friendly Clothing?

 Contrary to popular belief, becoming vegan doesn’t just mean making dietary changes.
 It also entails making changes all over your life.
 And yes, that includes the clothes you wear.